-Articles XIIIC and XIIID of the State Constitution
+Article XIIIC and Article XIIID of the California Constitution.
 On November 5, 1996, the voters of the State approved Proposition 218, known as the "Right to Vote on Taxes Act."
 Proposition 218 adds Articles XIIIC and XIIID to the California Constitution and contains a number of interrelated provisions affecting the ability of the City to levy and collect both existing and future taxes, assessments, fees and charges.
-The interpretation and application of Proposition 218 will ultimately be determined by the courts with respect to a number of the matters discussed below, and it is not possible at this time to predict with certainty the outcome of such determination.